What is Order to Cash?

 While every business has many options when approaching the order to cash cycle, some companies have emerged as clear industry leaders.
 By looking at what the best companies do, it is possible to identify the best order to cash practices to follow.

 Standardize Order to Cash Procedures Company Wide

 Whether a company has 10 employees or 10,000, consistency and standardization can help increase productivity and decrease order to cash process cycle time.
 Cutting even a day or two off of the order to cash cycle can help companies put more money in the bank, operate without financial worry, and help the company earn more through short-term cash investments.

 Integrate All Order to Cash Systems

 Many large enterprises, particularly those that have grown through acquisition, often have dozens of independent computer systems.
 Integrating those systems creates efficiency that can shorten the order to cash cycle by automatically sending data into the next step.
-Fully integrating order, fulfillment, billing, and payment processing systems eliminates the possibility of human error and, depending on the industry and the company, can cut days or weeks off of the order to cash process.
-Finance and accounting professionals may need to push IT departments on this, but doing so can considerably improve processing times and cut costs.
+Fully integrating order, fulfillment, billing, and payment processing systems reduces the possibility of human error and can time off of the order to cash process.
+Finance and accounting professionals may need to push IT departments on this, but automating this process so can considerably improve processing times and cut costs.